d4l3k/starry/README.md

 Modify `starry.config` to your prefered values.
 ```
-ServerPath: PatYou should modify "gamePort" in the starbound.config file in the ServerPath folder to be 21024.h to the starbound_server executable.
+ServerPath: You should modify "gamePort" in the starbound.config file in the ServerPath folder to be 21024.h to the starbound_server executable.
+LogFile: This is the path to the log file location.
+If you leave this blank it will append ".log" to the ServerPath.
 ServerAddress: Address that the Starbound server can be connected to at.
 ProxyAddress: The address that Starry binds to.
 This should probably be left as is.
 Bans: Leave this as is unless you know what you are doing.
 This is used by Starry to save the bans.